-As the world uses more and more mobile electronics products, controlling power consumption while managing performance and cost is key for adding features and scaling process technologies.
+As the world uses more and more mobile electronics products, controlling power consumption while managing cost is key for adding features and scaling process technologies.
 SuVolta has defined a flexible and cost-effective device technology option, extending the benefits of CMOS technology.

 |Video: Planar, bulk CMOS advanced device technology|

 Deeply Depleted Channel™ (DDC) technology provides designers flexibility, across a wide range of integrated circuit (IC) products, including processors, memories, and SOCs that are critical to today's mobile systems.

 SuVolta’ technology has been demonstrated to:

 - Reduce total power consumption by as much as 50% while matching the operating speed of the same circuit implemented in conventional transistors